Parent management training: Technique

 PMT also teaches parents to appropriately set limits using structured techniques in response to their child's negative behavior.
 The different ways in which parents are taught to respond to positive versus negative behavior in children is sometimes referred to as differential reinforcement.
 For mildly annoying but not dangerous behavior, parents practice ignoring the behavior.
 Following unwanted behavior, parents are also introduced to the proper use of the time-out technique, in which parents remove attention (which serves as a form of reinforcement) from the child for a specified period of time.
 Parents also learn to remove their child's privileges, such as television or play time, in a systematic way in response to unwanted behavior.
 Across all of these strategies, the therapist emphasizes that consequences should be administered calmly, immediately, and consistently, and balanced with encouragement for positive behaviors.

 In addition to positive reinforcement and limit setting in the home, many PMT programs incorporate collaboration with the child's teacher to track behavior in school and link it to the reward program at home.
 Another common element of many PMT programs is preparing parents to manage problem behaviors in situations that are typically difficult for the child, such as being in a public place.
 A 2025 systematic review reinforced the effectiveness of psychosocial interventions, particularly those involving both parent and child (multicomponent) or parent-only approaches, in reducing disruptive behaviors among children.
 These interventions were more effective than standard care or no intervention.
+A 2026 meta-analysis measured how well parent training works.
+For preschoolers, parent-only training showed medium effects right after treatment and continued showing benefits months and years later.
+For elementary-aged children, parent training showed smaller effects immediately after treatment but medium effects at short-term follow-up.
+Programs that work with both parents and children showed the strongest results for both age groups.

 The training is usually delivered by therapists (psychologists or social workers) to individual families or groups of families, and is conducted primarily with the parents rather than the child, although children can become involved as the therapist and parents see fit.
 A typical training course consists of 12 core weekly sessions, with different programs ranging from 4 to 24 weekly sessions.

 PMT is underutilized and training for therapists and other providers has been limited; it has not been widely used outside of clinical and research settings.